mozilla-services/heka/docs/source/configuration.rst

 above examples, will be passed through to the plugin for internal configuration (see :ref:`plugin_config`).

-A JsonDecoder and ProtobufDecoder will be automatically setup if not specified explicitly in the configuration file.
+A ProtobufDecoder will be automatically setup if not specified explicitly in the configuration file.

 If a plugin fails to load during startup, hekad will exit at startup.
 When hekad is running, if a plugin should fail (due to connection loss,